-• Tool & Die Recovery Zones - http://bit.ly/1enN8gy
+• Tool & Die Recovery Zones

 The Michigan Strategic Fund Board is empowered to designate up to 35 tool and die renaissance recovery zones.
-A list of requirements for consideration can be found here: http://bit.ly/lenN8gy.

 Regional Overview: Community Snapshot

 Flint lies in the Flint/Tri-Cities region of Michigan, along the Flint River in Genesee County.
 Flint is the seventh-most populated city in Michigan, with 102,434 residents counted in the 2010 U.S. Census.
 Flint is most known for being the birthplace of General Motors and the Flint Sit-Down Strike of 1936-37, which played a vital role in the formation of the United Auto Workers.